Natpukkaga: Plot

 Chinnayya works for an aged landlord named Karunakaran aka Ayya in a village in Coimbatore district.
-Chinnayya has great respect and affection towards Karunakaran and Karunakaran too takes care of Chinnayya and looks after him as his own son.
+Chinnayya has great respect and affection towards Karunakaran and he takes care of Chinnayya and looks after him as his own son.
 Karunakaran is extremely wealthy and his family is hereditarily respected in their village & surroundings.
 Karunakaran hates his eldest daughter Gowri and her husband Perusu for unknown reasons.
-15 years earlier, he had ostracized them and gave a large share of his then wealth to Gowri.
+15 years earlier, he had ostracised them and gave a large share of his then wealth to Gowri.
 Prabhavathy, Karunakaran's younger daughter, arrives at the village after completing her education in the United States.
 After a series of incidents, Prabhavathy begins to love Chinnayya but he does not reciprocate, thinking that this would be a betrayal to Karunakaran's trust in him.
 But eventually, Chinnayya too understands Prabhavathy's love and reciprocates.

 One day, suddenly, Prabhavathy accuses Chinnayya of trying to rape her.
 This angers Karunakaran, and he slaps Chinnayya and sends him away from his home.
-At this time, Muthaiya (also Sarath Kumar), Chinnayya's father, is released from jail after 14 years and comes to meet Karunakaran.
+At this time, Chinnayya's father Muthaiya is released from jail after 14 years and comes to meet Karunakaran.
 Muthaiya also worked under Karunakaran earlier and was a trusted aide, but Prabhavathy gets angry at seeing Muthaiya and asks him to leave the house because he had been jailed for murdering Karunakaran's wife Lakshmi.
 Prabhavathy also reveals that she staged a drama to send Chinnayya away from her father.
 Karunakaran is shocked knowing the truth and feels bad that he misunderstood Chinnayya, believing his daughter's deception.
 Chinnayya deeply hates his father Muthaiya since childhood as he believes Muthaiaya killed Lakshmi for money.
-He refuses to accept his father into his house and Karunakaran is forced to come to his rescue, and tells Chinnayya the truth.
+He refuses to accept his father into his house and Karunakaran is forced to come to his rescue, and tells Chinnayya the truth, after apologising to Chinnayya for the earlier incident.